Skip to main content

 Working Groups

 Sharing business strategies and experiences is an indispensable factor in facing current market challenges and conducting profitable economic and trade relations.
-In an increasingly complicated geopolitical and international context and a macroeconomic dimension full of unknowns, the constant exchange between experts in specific sectors is not only an opportunity to stay constantly up-to-date, but also a chance to make the most of present and future opportunities.
+In an increasingly complicated geopolitical and international context and a macroeconomic dimension full of unknowns, the constant exchange among experts in specific sectors is not only an opportunity to stay constantly up-to-date, but also a chance to make the most of present and future opportunities.

 Some outputs of the Groups in 2024